-- The CERES ERBE-like data have been compared with ERBS non-scanner data for verification of calibration.
+- 1. The CERES ERBE-like data have been compared with ERBS non-scanner data for verification of calibration.
 Tropical monthly mean ocean total-sky LW fluxes have been averaged for all available months of ERBS scanner (1/85 12/89), ERBS non-scanner (1/85 2/98), SCARAB scanner (3/94 2/95), and CERES scanner (1/98 2/98) data.
 Scanner and non-scanner differences for each of the 3 scanners agree to < 1%.
 In addition, instantaneous CERES ERBE-like fluxes have been compared with ERBS non-scanner data.
-Preliminary comparisons using data from January and February 1998 have demonstrated agreement to better than 1% for both LW flux at night and SW flux.
-However, additional data are necessary to establish agreement to within CERES error limits due to limited sampling.
-(ERBS non-scanner data from other 1998 months are expected to become available late in 1998). - 2.
+Comparisons using data from January through August 1998 have demonstrated agreement to within 0.1% for both SW flux, 0.5% for nighttime LW flux, and 2.5% for daytime LW flux. - 2.
 Directional models of the variation of albedo with solar zenith angle (SZA) have been constructed using CERES TRMM and ERBE ERBS data for each of the 12 ERBE scene types.
-Comparisons of these models reveal no significant differences. - 3.
+Comparisons of these models reveal no statistically significant differences. - 3.
 Six months of instantaneous rotating azimuth plane (RAP) and crosstrack fluxes have been averaged as a function of SZA and scene type.
 These fluxes agree to <1% in all cases with no statistically significant biases.
-Seasonally averaged regional fluxes computed from crosstrack data alone and combined RAP and crosstrack data also show no systematic biases. - 4.
-The first seven months of CERES ERBE-like data have been compared with the historical ERBE ERBS scanner data from 1985-1989.
+Seasonally averaged regional fluxes computed from crosstrack data alone and from combined RAP and crosstrack data also show no systematic biases. - 4.
+The first eight months of CERES ERBE-like data have been compared with the historical ERBE ERBS scanner data from 1985-1989.
 The emphasis of this study has been on comparisons of tropical mean fluxes (defined as the average of all regions between 20°N and 20°S) in order to minimize temporal sampling differences.